London BC Medelynas

-London B.C.
-Medelynas are a British-Lithuanian basketball club, based in London, England.
+London Stars are a British-Lithuanian basketball club, based in London, England.

 History

 The club was founded in 2012, initially entering the British Lithuanian Basketball League.
 Achieving early success in the competition, Medelynas joined the English Basketball League the following season, winning the Division 4 South East title and finishing as runners-up in the national Division 4 Playoffs.

 Medelynas re-entered the NBL in 2017, achieving back-to-back promotions into the newly organised Division 2 South.

 In 2019, the club merged with the Baltic Stars basketball club, an extensive junior basketball program founded in 2011.
 The junior teams retained the Baltic Stars name.

 Teams

 For the 2019–20 season, Medelynas / Baltic Stars will field the following national league teams: